wendabratha/GNdplyi/README.md

 ### PostGIS installation

-PostGIS spatial component is recommended to assure good database performance at large quantities of metadata in the catalogue.
+PostGIS spatial component is recommended to assure good database performance having large quantities of metadata in the catalogue.

 `$ sudo apt-get install postgis`
 <sub> more @ [geo-solutions][geo-solutions]</sub>

 ***